oeb25/msc-thesis/full.md

 > [!proof]
 > Let $\rho'$ be an element of $\leaves(T)$, then assume $\prefix(\rho) \not\subseteq \prefix(\rho')$, and, $\prefix(\rho') \not\subseteq \prefix(\rho)$, and recall that $\prefix(\rho) \subset \prefix(\rho.f_i)$ since $\prefix(\rho.f_i) = \prefix(\rho) \cup \{\rho.f_i\}$.
 >
 > Since $\prefix(\rho')$ is not contained in $\prefix(\rho)$, and that it is a subset of $\prefix(\rho.f_i)$, we can say that $\prefix(\rho') \not\subseteq \prefix(\rho.f_i)$.
 >
 > By a similar argument, we know that $\prefix(\rho.f_i)$ is larger than $\prefix(\rho)$, and since $\prefix(\rho) \not\subseteq \prefix(\rho')$, then $\prefix(\rho.f_i) \not\subseteq \prefix(\rho')$.
 >
 > Since $\rho'$ was taken from $\leaves(\T)$ and the properties assumed were the conditions necessary to be in $\cut(\rho, \T)$, and we showed the conditions for being in $\cut(\rho.f_i, \T)$, we can conclude that the subset inclusion holds.

-One point of interest regarding $\cut$, is that the set of places it produces _does not contain the provided $\rho$_, and thus does not form the leaves of a valid folding tree.
-It, however, does remove everything that would be in violation of having $\rho$ be a leaf, and thus is quite useful in specifying the perhaps the most important the property of $\requires$.
+One point of interest regarding $\cut$ is that the set of places it produces _does not contain the provided $\rho$_, and thus does not form the leaves of a valid folding tree.
+It, however, does remove everything that would violate having $\rho$ be a leaf, and thus is quite useful in specifying perhaps the most important property of $\requires$.